 Put into separate bowls and add the food colouring.

 I was making our cake into a magician’s hat so the red is in a slightly bigger cake tin than the others.
 This is because it formed the brim of the hat.

 Bake for 30 mins, 350 degrees F (175 degrees C)

 Once the cake has cooled, ice using butter icing.
 I left off the red layer as this needed to be covered with fondant icing first.

 I covered the cake with fondant icing.
 Then used a brush to paint it with black food colouring, I did originally try to mix the food colouring into the icing but just made a mess and the icing turned more grey than black.
 To decorate the brim I covered the red layer with fondant icing, added a layer of butter icing and placed it carefully on top.
 It was not much bigger than the other layers and so they supported its weight – phew!

-it cut some stars with a cookie cutter out of the remaining fondant icing and stuck them on the side.
+I cut some stars with a cookie cutter out of the remaining fondant icing and stuck them on the side.

 Into the top of the cake, we had some birthday candles and some indoor sparklers.
-The sparklers were a bit disappointing because they took ages to light – a bit of an anticlimax.
+The sparklers were a bit disappointing because they took ages to light – a bit of an anti-climax.

 It’s a bit scary to hold a magic cake too!

 After you’ve made the cake you’re left with some very pretty rainbow coloured washing up!